Special Guardianship Orders

 For some children where adoption is not achievable or appropriate, special guardianship provides them with the security of being in a permanent placement and in the permanent care of their guardian.
 For some family members or connected persons, wishing to care permanently for the child, special guardianship provides the means of exercising that care and decision-making in the child's life without the removal of the parents own rights and responsibilities through adoption.
 If the child is subject to a Care Order, this is automatically revoked by the granting of a Special Guardianship Order and the child is no longer looked after by the council or subject to care legislation.

 Nevertheless, children subject to a Special Guardianship Order are eligible as previously Looked After Children for additional support with their education (Sections 20(4) and 20A(4) of the Children and Young Persons Act 2008).
-For further information please see Education of Children with a Social Worker, Looked After and Previously Looked After Children Procedure.
+For further information please see Supporting the Education and Promoting the Achievement of Children with a Social Worker, Children in Care and Previously Looked After Children Procedure.

 In any proceedings concerning the welfare of the child the court can make a Special Guardianship Order whether or not an application has been received.
 This includes adoption proceedings.
 In all other circumstances the order is made upon application to the court.
 Any person with the consent of the local authority may apply to become the child's special guardian if the child is subject to a care order.
 Anyone with the leave of the court may also apply, and this includes the child.
 In all other instances, the leave of the court or the consent of the local authority is not required, if the person(s) applying is: